jstorra/proyectoWebRPO/README.md

 ## About
 <p name="about">
-  Ready Player One es una emocionante película de ciencia ficción dirigida por Steven Spielberg, basada en la exitosa novela del mismo nombre escrita por Ernest Cline.
-La película combina     elementos de aventura, acción y nostalgia para crear una experiencia cinematográfica única que atraerá tanto a fanáticos de la ciencia ficción como a amantes de la cultura pop.
+  Ready Player One is an exciting science fiction film directed by Steven Spielberg, based on the successful novel of the same name written by Ernest Cline.
+The movie blends elements of adventure, action, and nostalgia to create a unique cinematic experience that will appeal to both science fiction enthusiasts and lovers of pop culture.
 </p>